-$$r_0 \propto \lambda^{\frac{6}{5}}$$
+$r_0 \propto \lambda^{rac{6}{5}}$

 which at 10 μ m and for a 0.8-arcsec seeing in the visible leads to $r_0 = 4.6$ m.
-It is therefore much easier to achieve diffraction-limited performance at longer wavelengths, and simple tip-tilt correction already will give correct results with large apertures.
+It is therefore much easier to achieve diffraction-limited performance at longer wavelengths, and simple tiptilt correction already will give correct results with large apertures.
 An interferometer correctly works only if the wavefronts from the individual telescopes are coherent (i.e., have phase variances not larger than $\approx 1 \text{ rad}^2$).

 Scintillation is another consequence of inhomogeneities in the atmosphere at altitudes of some kilometers.
 Phase gradients due to the pressure gradients of the turbulent air cause mild deflections of the direction of travel of the wavefront.
-The cross section of the resulting cone of rays, intercepted by the telescope pupil, is at any time brighter or fainter than the average intensity (the ideal incoming "cylinder of rays").
+The cross section of the resulting cone of rays, intercepted by the telescope pupil, is at any time brighter or fainter than the average intensity (the "cylinder of rays" that would ideally feed each telescope in absence of turbulence).
 Scintillation is less important in the mid-infrared where fluctuations of sky emission ("sky noise") dominate.